bheimbu/evolutionary_ecology/docs/source/section.rst

     MrBayes > ngen= (number of generations; min.
-1x106 - default setting) MrBayes > nruns= (number of parallel analyses; default settings are 2 independent runs) MrBayes > nchains= (number of chains: always n-1 hot chains; default setting is 4 (3 cold and 1 heated chain)) MrBayes > samplefreq= (number of generations of a single run; saved to hard drive (default setting: every 100th generation))
+1x106 - default setting) MrBayes > nruns= (number of parallel analyses; default settings are 2 independent runs) MrBayes > nchains= (number of chains: always n-1 hot chains; default setting is 4 (3 cold and 1 heated chain)) MrBayes > samplefreq= (number of generations of a single run; saved to hard drive (default setting: every 500th generation))
+    MrBayes > printfreq= (number of generations that are printed to the console; default is every 1000th generation)

     MrBayes > mcmcp ngen=# nruns=# (using `mcmcp` you can change all parameters without starting the analysis; with `help mcmc` you can check if your changes were saved correctly)